 iOS JSON Deprecation

 PSPDFKit for iOS includes a way to serialize annotations and form objects to JSON.
-This format is unique to the iOS platform and serializes objects in a way that is very close to how they are represented in Objective-C. It’s a moving format and, as such, not designed for long-term storage.
+This format is unique to the iOS platform and serializes objects in a way that is close to how they are represented in Objective-C. It’s a moving format and, as such, not designed for long-term storage.
 It’s compatible with the two most recent versions of the SDK (the current and previous major releases).
 With the release of Instant JSON, we are deprecating our legacy iOS JSON format.
 Depending on your use case, we suggest considering the adoption of Instant JSON or XFDF.
 (XFDF is available on iOS and Android and coming to Web in Q1 2018.)

 Instant JSON is available with the following releases: